MetPX/sarracenia/docs/source/Explanation/SarraPluginDev.rst

 While a great deal of v2 compatibility is included in Sarracenia version 3, wholesale replacement of the programming interfaces is a big part of what is in Version 3.
-If working with version 2, Programmers should refer to the version 2 programmer's Guide, as the contents here is very different.
+If working with version 2, Programmers should refer to the version 2 programmer's Guide, as the two are very different.

 Introduction
 ------------